 Except as provided in the specific employment agreement for Mr. Eugene W. Landy, as described above, we do not have pension or other post-employment plans in effect for officers, directors or employees or a nonqualified deferred compensation plan.
-The present value of accumulated benefit of contractual pension benefits for Mr. Eugene W. Landy is \$502,000 as of September 30, 2019.
-Payments made during the 2019 fiscal year were \$50,000.
-Mr. Eugene W. Landy is entitled to receive pension payments of \$50,000 per year through 2020.
+Payments made during the 2020 fiscal year were \$50,000.
+Mr. Eugene W. Landy was entitled to receive pension payments of \$50,000 per year through 2020.
 Our employees may elect to participate in our 401(k) plan, which is administered by UMH.